Clackamas Town Center Area

 - Realignment of Otty Road/Idleman/92nd Avenue

-- The I-205 Corridor Light Rail Project – the Green Line -- links the Clackamas Town Center Area with the Gateway District and downtown Portland, operating within the I-205 freeway right-of-way.
+- Interstate 205 Corridor Light Rail Project – the Green Line -- links the Clackamas Town Center Area with the Gateway District and downtown Portland, operating within the I-205 freeway right-of-way.
 Stations serve the Sunnyside, Southgate and West Mt.
 Scott neighborhoods in Clackamas County.
-Construction began in 2007 and was completed in September 2009.
 The project was funded with federal and local funds.

-- Monterey Main Street: Improvements to Monterey from SE 82nd Avenue to I-205 were completed in late 2008.
-Monterey was widened to a main street standard, with on-street parking, landscaping and street trees behind the curb and sidewalks.
-Initially, the road has three lanes -- two travel lanes and a center turn lane.
-When traffic levels warrant it, the on-street parking will be removed and the road will be striped for four travel lanes and a center turn lane.
+- Monterey Main Street: Improvements to Monterey from SE 82nd Avenue to I-205 including widening Monterey to a main street standard, with on-street parking, landscaping and street trees behind the curb and sidewalks.

-- A cost-share program with the County Housing Authority provided 224 units of moderate income dwellings at the Easton Ridge apartments on Causey Avenue
+- Cost-share program with the County Housing Authority to provide 224 units of moderate income dwellings at the Easton Ridge apartments on Causey Avenue

 - Property purchased for a joint use facility for Clackamas Community College and the Clackamas County Sheriff's Office